TourmalineCore/inner-circle-documentation/accounts-and-tenants/research-test-hierarchy.md

 - remove books where title starts with `[E2E-SMOKE]`
 - create book
 - get book copy by id from get book data request
-- check tkacking histiry of this book
+- check tracking history of this book
 - return book
 - remove books where title starts with `[E2E-SMOKE]`